PrickettAcademy/Chemistry/chapter8/week15.md

 - molecular formula = **C<sup>6</sup>H<sup>6</sup>**

 CC6.
 What is the molecular formula for aluminum oxide?
 - Remember first to look at the naming convention used.
 The second word DOES NOT HAVE a prefix.
 That means this is an ionic compound.
+- _According to Wiles, "ionic compounds DO NOT HAVE a molecular formula"_
+- However, you should be able to figure out the **chemical formula** - here is a reminder on how to do that...
 - Now remember how to figure out ionic compounds.
 Use the column in the periodic table to convert each part into an ion then figure out how the ions fit together.
 - Al is in column 3A which means it can lose 3 electrons and become Al<sup>3+</sup>
 - O is in column 6A which means it can gain 2 electrons and become O<sup>2-</sup>